Consumer guide

-Look for the MARC logo or ask for an independent test certificate for a test that has been done by an accredited body (see detail below).
+For added reassurance, look for the MARC logo (Manufacturer’s Association of Radiators and Convectors), or ask the supplier for an independent test certificate.
+This certificate should confirm that the radiator has been tested by an accredited testing body in accordance with BS EN 442.

 Buying radiators, the facts

-It is the LAW that radiators and convectors installed in heating systems in buildings conform to the European Standard BS-EN442.
-Products that conform will have a 'UKCA'/ ‘CE’ mark.
+It is the law that all radiators and convectors installed in heating systems within buildings comply with the European Standard BS EN 442.
+Products that meet this standard will display a UKCA and/or CE mark.

-This legislation is designed to ensure heating engineers, and consumers alike can fairly compare the heat outputs of one radiator against another, so that they can choose the right fit for their home.
+This legislation exists to ensure that heating engineers and consumers can fairly and accurately compare heat outputs between different radiators, helping them select the correct product for their home.

 Unfortunately, there are some companies out there who “claim” EN442 compliance for the radiators they are selling, either through ignorance, or deliberate deception